draganagroj/recipes/clojure-projekat/README.md

 ##Starting application

+Before starting the application, first import database (execute recipe.sql) in RDBMS MySQL.

-To start application on localhost from command line type the command :
+Then, to start application on localhost from command line type the command :

       lein ring server